-Is Nylabone safe for dogs?
+Is Nylabone Safe for Dogs?

-The company states: “All of our products are made from non-toxic, pet-safe materials and are designed for the specific chewing style and size of your dog.
+Nylabone, the company states: “All of our products are made from non-toxic, pet-safe materials and are designed for the specific chewing style and size of your dog.
 From gentle teething puppies to extreme power chewers, Nylabone has a safe, healthy chew for every dog.
 Nylabone has been the choice of millions of dogs since we made our first chew toy over 50 years ago.”

-Please be extra vigilant in inspecting your dog’s chew toys, Nylabone or not.
+Please be extra vigilant in inspecting your dog’s chew toys.
 Inspect the knuckles.
 If it begins to show signs of breaking or if it starts to get too small, throw it out.
 Do not risk your dog’s health and a painful trip to the vets for your furry best friend.

-If you actually took a chewed up nylabone like the one in the image above and ran it on your skin, you will feel how abrasive it is.
-Imagine the damage it can cause if your dog accidentally swallows it whole.
+If you actually took a chewed up Nylabone like the one in the image above and ran it on your skin, you will feel how abrasive it is.
+Imagine the damage and excruciating pain this will cause to your dog if they do swallow it.

 Nylabone products for dogs – A few things to remember:

-- If you choose to purchase a Nylabone, your dog should be atleast 3 months old.
+- If you choose to purchase a Nylabone, your dog should be at least 3 months old.
 Ideally around 4 months when they have permanent teeth.
-Nylabone edibles should be given to dogs atleast 6 months of age.
+Nylabone edibles should be given to dogs at least 6 months of age.

 - Do not put it in a microwave, washing machine, dishwasher or pour boiling water on it.
 To clean it, simply brush with warm water using mild detergent.

-All information in this post is for educational purposes only and is not meant to replace your veterinarians’ advice.
-All photos credited to Pixabay
+All information in the article is for educational purposes only and is not meant to replace your veterinarian’s advice.